Integrate Your AssetsCloudAWSMondoo-Hosted

 StatusMeaning

-configuringMondoo is sending the scan configuration options to the integration and the integration is saving those options.
+configuringMondoo is sending scan configuration to the integration and the integration is saving it.

 activeThe integration is active and healthy.